baselime/docs/sending-data/cloudtrail.md

 # Amazon CloudTrail

-Baselime automatically ingests CloudTrail events when you connect your AWS account.
-Baselime will automatically create a new CloudTrail and S3 bucket for you, and configure them to send data to your Baselime account.
-No additional setup is required on your end.
+Baselime automatically ingests Amazon CloudTrail events when you connect your AWS account.
+Baselime will automatically create a new Amazon CloudTrail trail and an Amazon S3 bucket, and configure both to send data to your Baselime account.
+No additional setup is required.

-Once connected, CloudTrail events will be sent to Baselime and made available for querying.
+Once connected, Amazon CloudTrail events will be sent to Baselime and become available for querying.

 !!!
 Essential
-To effectively monitor your applications deployed on AWS on Baselime, it is essential to send CloutTrail events.
+To effectively monitor your applications deployed on AWS on Baselime, it is essential to connect Amazon CloutTrail events.
 These events are used to automatically register new AWS Lambda functions and Amazon API Gateways logs ingestion.
 !!!

 ---